BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 FlexiAPI can also handle multi domains setup.

-To do so, configure several web servers virtualhosts and set a specific `APP_ENV` environement variable in each of them.
+#### Multiple virtualhosts option

+In your web server configuration create several virtualhosts that are pointing to the same FlexiAPI instance.
+Using the environnement variables you can then configure FlexiAPI per instance.

 With Apache, use the [mod_env](https://httpd.apache.org/docs/2.4/mod/mod_env.html) module.

-    SetEnv APP_ENV foobar
+    SetEnv APP_NAME "VirtualHost One"

 On nginx use `fastcgi_param` to pass the parameter directly to PHP.

     location ~ [^/]\.php(/|$) {
         …
         include /etc/nginx/fastcgi_params;
-        fastcgi_param  APP_ENV     foobar;
+        fastcgi_param  APP_NAME     "VirtualHost Two";
     }

+> **Warning** Do not create a cache of your configuration (using `artisan config:cache`) if you have a multi-environnement setup.
+> The cache is always having the priority on the variables set in the configuration files.

+#### Multiple .env option

+To do so, configure several web servers virtualhosts and set a specific `APP_ENV` environnement variable in each of them.

 Note that if `APP_ENV` is not set FlexiAPI will directly use the default `.env` file.